 A second copy of the instrument illustrated by Jourdain will be on permanent display at the Imperial Bell of Quebec, a well-known theater in the old capital.

-This exhilarating experience will be repeated in 2017, this time for the Metallica group.
-In addition, Jourdain will sign a series of works reproduced as posters to highlight the 50 years of the festival.
+This most exhilarating experience will be repeated in 2017, this time for the Metallica group.
+In addition, Jourdain will sign a series of works reproduced in posters to mark the 50th anniversary of the festival.